Im-Faheem/Im-Faheem/README.md

 ## Introduction

-👋 Hi, I'm Mohammed Faheem, a Machine Learning Practitioner.
+👋 Hi, I'm Mohammed Faheem, Machine Learning Practitioner.
 I have a solid understanding of the core concepts and techniques in ML and AI.
 I am constantly expanding my knowledge and learning new things every day to stay at the forefront of this rapidly evolving field.

 ## Certifications